johnridesabike/acutis/docs/api.md

   )
 ```

+## Environment

+An environment is an object that contains logic that is global across all
+levels of a template tree.

+### `Environment.sync`

+If you use `Environment.sync`, then your templates will render as [results]
+of strings.

+### `Environment.async`

+This works identically to `Environment.sync`, except except that its render
+functions each return a [Promise] of a [result] of a string.
+Use this if you
+have [template functions] that require asynchronous logic.

+If you don't need asynchronous template component functions, then
+`Environment.sync` is a bit faster, since it doesn't need to allocate a bunch
+of Promises.

-## The environment functions
+## Environment functions

-The environment object (taken from the first argument) contains functions for
+Each environment object contains functions for returning rendered template
-returning rendered template contents.
+contents.

 ⚠️ In ReScript, environment functions are [uncurried].